 - Changes in eating habits — Just as the type of foods that you eat when you are pregnant can change, so can your eating schedule.
-Morning sickness may make it impossible to eat in the morning, and late night cravings could mean you are eating at odd hours.
+Morning sickness may make it impossible to eat in the morning, and late-night cravings could mean eating at odd hours.
 Failing to adjust your brushing and flossing schedule accordingly could make it easier to develop plaque or harmful bacteria, leading to decay and gum disease.

 Keep Your Mouth Healthy During Pregnancy

-Keeping up with your oral health during pregnancy is extremely important—not only for your own oral health, but for your child’s, too.
+Keeping up with your oral health during pregnancy is essential—not only for your own oral health but for your child’s, too.
 Here are some simple, easy tips that you can use to make sure your mouth is in tip-top shape throughout your pregnancy.

 - For nausea while brushing, use a child’s toothbrush and brush in small, slow circles.
 Try changing your brand of toothpaste if the flavor or scent is triggering nausea.